 If you think the message might be real, contact the company using a phone number or website you know is real.
 Not the information provided in the text message.

-What You Need To Know About Romance Scams
+What You Need To Know About Romance and Gift Card Scams

 Online dating apps and social networking sites have quickly been the go-to way to meet someone.
 But instead of finding romance, many find a scammer trying to trick them into sending money.
 So how does it work?
 The scammer creates a profile, on social media or a dating app, and then strikes up a relationship with their targets to build their trust, sometimes talking or chatting several times a day.
 Then, they make up a story and ask for money.
 A lot of these fake scammers are overseas and will request that the person wires the money or send money with reload cards like MoneyPak or gift cards from vendors like Amazon, Google Play, iTunes, or Steam.